andersonmadeira/js-exponential-backoff-algorithm/README.md

 ## Overview

-This implementation fires a number of actions and then retries the ones that fail, observing the maximum number of retries provided or the total success as conditions to stop
+This project serves as an educational example only, it fires a number of actions and then retries the ones that fail, observing the maximum number of retries provided or the total success as conditions to stop

 More info [here](https://en.wikipedia.org/wiki/Exponential_backoff)